Do Fox Body Mustangs Need Subframe Connectors?

-Why bother upgrading the chassis you might ask?
+Why bother upgrading a Fox Body Mustang's chassis and suspension you might ask?
 Despite the fact that, yes, you are correct, stiffening the chassis does not add any power but there are a few significant reasons as to why it should be done.
 To begin, Fox Mustangs are a unibody design.
 In laymen’s terms, this means ‘weak’ (but not bad!).
 In technical terms, it means that the car does not implement a full frame running the full length of the car.
 Rather, a major section of the car relies on subframes (smaller, weaker framing) and the floor pans to provide rigidity and strength to the vehicle.
 Imagine a unibody to be constructed of two frame sections, and these two sections are connected via the floor pans.

 As you can see (despite this being a super basic rendering), there seems to only be two real frame sections – at the front and at the back.
 They are joined simply by the floor pans.
 For contrast, examine a full frame (or body on frame) design.

 Body on frame (looking from the bottom up)